rauljordan/personal-site/content/2023-01-16-rust-concepts-I-wish-I-learned-earlier.md

 }
 ```

-Another example is to consider is one where we want to replace data inside of an option
+Another example is one where we want to replace data inside of an option
 with the None value, perhaps when interacting with some struct.
 We could write this
 in an imperative programming manner, and do things verbosely as follows: